 We construct the long run series by extending the two main sources of Harvard records used in the main analysis: Freshman Red Books and 25th Reunion Class Reports.
 See section 3 for an extended discussion of these sources.
 We digitize Red Book records through the entering class of 2019.
 We have Class Report records for every graduating class through 1940 and then at five year intervals starting in 1945 and continuing through the graduating class of 1990.
 At the time of digitization, 1990 was the last 5-year interval for which 25-year Class Report outcomes were available.
 As in our main analysis, we define our sample universe using the Red Book records.
 Panel A of Figure B.19 shows how Red Book cohort sizes evolve across class years.
 Red Book counts closely match cohort sizes reported in HEGIS/IPEDS data when these series first become available in the late 1960s.
-They hold steady at 85-90% of IPEDS levels in the 1980s and 1990s.
-Red Book counts drop briefly in the early 2000s before rebounding to match IPEDS counts almost exactly in the 2010s.
+This is consistent with the observation that our pre-war Red Book sample universe matches the Harvard class size from that era.
+Red Book counts hold steady at 85-90% of IPEDS levels in the 1980s and 1990s.
+They then drop briefly in the early 2000s before rebounding to match IPEDS counts almost exactly in the 2010s.
 In short, the Red Books appear to include the vast majority of Harvard enrollment over the full century.